jiyometrik/jiyometrik/dotfiles/README.md

 # g-e-o-m-e-t-r-i-c/dotfiles

-A place for me to dump my dotfiles (for WSL) for easier access.
+A place for me to dump my dotfiles for easier access.

 1. vim-nvim